During the scan, Kayran managed to detect Wildcard Origin.

-It defines the protocol to use between a web browser and a server to determine whether a cross-origin request is allowed.
+It defines the protocol to use between a web browser and a server to determine whether a cross-origin request is allowed or not.

-To prevent this vulnerability from happening, make sure that the server uses Whitelist which knows which Origin sent the request and whether to confirm it.
+To prevent this Wildcard Origin, make sure that the server uses “Whitelist”.
+That will assist in knowing which Origin has sent the request and whether to confirm it or not.